pwdel/userlevelmodelsflask/README.md

 * [SQL Statements and Expressions](https://docs.sqlalchemy.org/en/13/core/expression_api.html)
 * Dynamically creating pages on routes.
 So for example, once we are in the sponsor dashboard, rather than calling it, /sponsordashboard we call it /sponsor/dashboard.
 Going further, once we create new items, such as document1, we have that hosted at /sponsor/documents/document1, for example, with some kind of dynamic naming system such as /sponsor/documents/<doc1>.
 However if the optimal system would be using a static page with a loader, do that instead.
 * Adding flash messages to form.
-* Fix manage.py so we can operate the app and various commands from the CLI.
+* Fix manage.py so we can operate the app and various other commands from the CLI.
+* [Go through the Jinja Documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/) to gain a fuller understanding of how to design the front-end.

 ## References